adiralashiva8/robotframework-metrics/README.md

 #### How it Works:

 1. Read output.xml file using robotframework API
-2. Get Suite, Test Case , Keyword , Status, Start Time, End Time and Elapsed time values
+2. Get Suite, Test Case , Keyword , Status and Elapsed time values
 3. Convert data to html report using Beautifulsoup

 ---